talwrii/kitty-plotnine/README.md

 ## Alternatives and prior work
 This tool combines three properties: Being able to plot from the terminal with a "one-liner" ; being able to plot in high resolution in the terminal; being trivial to install and use.
 In this regard, I believe this tool is quite unique but the components which it comprises of are not.

 There are a number of visualisation tools for [kitty](https://sw.kovidgoyal.net/kitty/integrations/#system-and-data-visualisation-tools).
 The closest to `k-nine` is a wrapper around `gnuplot` which displays output using kitty's internal `icat`.
-This could easily be adapted to use something cross-terminal like `timg` and timg will fall back to timg based rendering.
+This could easily be adapted to use something cross-terminal like `timg` and timg will fall back to sixel-based rendering.

 There are many *libraries* to produce this sort of output in kitty.
 I am using [matplotlib-backend-kitty](https://github.com/jktr/matplotlib-backend-kitty), [kitcat](https://github.com/mil-ad/kitcat) is an alternative for Python.
 It would be comparatively simple to produce an image of plot in any language and render it with one oftupjhttps://youtu.be/FpSwnzL1lwc?si=HVchEaSnUlilSEvEhttps://youtu.be/FpSwnzL1lwc?si=HVchEaSnUlilSEvEsrpiolikd.ampikort.shrwelp.xertijA1 kitty's image programs such as [icat](https://sw.kovidgoyal.net/kitty/kittens/icat/) or [timg](https://github.com/hzeller/timg).